rajendra-chimala/assignment_submission/README.md

 # assignment_submission

-This is assignment of AIML course assign by instructor Samriddha Pathak.\n Sublitted sucessfully .
+This is assignment of AIML course assign by instructor Samriddha Pathak.

+Sublitted sucessfully .